Srirangapatna: Location

 Although situated only 15 km from Mysore city, Srirangapatna lies in the neighbouring district of Mandya.
 The entire town is enclosed by the river Kaveri to form a river island, the northern half of which is shown in the adjacent image.
 While the main river flows on the eastern side of the island, the Paschima Vaahini segment of the same river flows to its west.
 The town is easily accessible by train from Bengaluru and Mysore and is also well-connected by road, lying as it does just off the Bangalore-Mysore National Highway 275.
 The highway passes through this town and special care was taken to minimize any impact on the monuments.

 Religious significance

 The town takes its name from the celebrated Ranganathaswamy temple which dominates the town, making Srirangapatna one of the most important Vaishnavite centers of pilgrimage in South India.
 The temple was built by the Ganga dynasty rulers of the area in the 9th century; the structure was strengthened and improved upon architecturally some three centuries later.
 Thus, the temple is a medley of the Hoysala and Vijayanagar styles of temple architecture.

-Tradition holds that all the islands formed in the Kaveri River are consecrated to Sri Ranganathaswamy (PrabhaVishnu mentioned in Vishnu SahasraNamah) and large temples have been built in very ancient times dedicated to that deity on the three largest islands.
+Tradition holds that all the islands formed in the Kaveri River are consecrated to Sri Ranganathaswamy (PrabhaVishnu mentioned in Vishnu Sahasranama) and large temples have been built in very ancient times dedicated to that deity on the three largest islands.
 The Srirangapatna temple is one of the three temples of the God Ranganatha (Adi Ranga) that are situated in the natural islands formed in the Kaveri river.
 They are: